chlortho81/Vim---Monokai/README.md

 Replace your vimrc file with mine.
 It is typically found in /usr/share/vim
-You will probably have to root to accomplish this
+You will probably have to be root to accomplish this

 Then add the monokai.vim file to your colors directory.
 It is typically found in /usr/share/vim/vim74/colors